 If you are uncertain, go to step two: Visit your preferred community bank and sit down with your local banker.
 Together, you can determine what account best suits your needs.

 Step three is to provide the identification the government requires to ensure you are not financing crime or insurrection.
 This will typically include two forms of identification.
 A government-issued photo ID like a driver’s license, state-issued ID or passport is usually the first kind.
-Next, a birth certificate, Social Security card or a credit card in your name should serve as the second form of ID.
+Next, a military ID, a debit or credit card in your name, or valid school ID with picture from an accredited institution within the United States should serve as the second form of ID.
 They will also need your date of birth, Social Security number (SSN) or taxpayer identification number (TIN), and your current physical address.

 Step four involves filling out the bank’s forms and providing examples of your signature.